sanjana-nalla/COMP_560_Final_Project/README.md

 COMP 560 Final Project — Harjas Kaur, Sanjana Nalla, Nidhi Padala, Tejaswi Paladugu

-This project explores how different machine learning models perform when predicting depression using a large synthetic mental health survey dataset from the Kaggle Playground Series (Season 4, Episode 11).
+This project explores how different machine learning models perform when predicting depression using a large synthetic mental health survey dataset from the Kaggle Playground Series (Season 4, Episode 11: ``Exploring Mental Health Data'').
 Each entry in the dataset represents a generated survey response with demographic, academic, lifestyle, and stress-related features, paired with a binary depression label.
 Our goal was to evaluate how well various models could classify respondents as depressed or non-depressed.

 Project Overview